xenomai-ci/ipipe-x86/Documentation/ipipe.rst

     If this hook returns a boolean *true* value, CPUIDLE proceeds as normally.
 Otherwise, the CPU is simply denied from entering the idle state, leaving the timer hardware enabled.

+    ..CAUTION:: If some out-of-band code waiting for an external event cannot bear with the latency that might be induced by the default architecture-specific CPU idling code, then CPUIDLE is not usable and should be disabled at build time.

   * Kernel preemption control (PREEMPT)